ehlesp/smallab-k8s-pve-guide/G026 - K3s cluster setup 09 ~ Setting up a kubectl client for remote access.md

 ## Installing `kubectl` on your client system

 Your client system has to be prepared before you can install the `kubectl` command in it.
 First of all, **do not install `kubectl` with a software manager like apt or yum**.
 This is to avoid that a regular update changes your version of the command to an uncompatible one with your cluster, or not being able to upgrade `kubectl` because some reason of other.
-So, better make a manual, non system-wide installation of `kubectl` in your client computer.
+Better make a manual, non system-wide installation of `kubectl` in your client computer.

-Said that, let's proceed with this manual installation of `kubectl`:
+Said that, proceed with this manual installation of `kubectl`:

 1. Get into your Linux client system as your preferred user and open a shell terminal in it.
 Then, remaining in the $HOME directory of your user, execute the following `mkdir` command: